Pan-Fried Mozzarella-Stuffed Arancini are crunchy on the outside, creamy on the inside, and also super easy to make.

 - 1 cup arborio rice

-- 2 cups chicken or turkey stock beef or vegetable will work as well
+- 2 cups chicken broth or stock beef or vegetable will work as well

 - 1 teaspoon salt plus additional for seasoning after frying (if desired)